MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.txt

 If you are on a restricted network you might want to use some HTTP or SOCKS proxies.
 To do so, find a proxy, enable proxying in INI file and fill in the relevant settings.
-Proxy with username/password authentication are supported but have not been tested.
+Proxies with username/password authentication are supported but have not been tested.
+Not every proxy will work for playing Minecraft, because of port 80/443 web browsing restrictions.
+However you can choose to use a proxy for login only, most proxies should work in this mode.

 =============================================
  Connecting to servers when ping is disabled
 =============================================

-On some server, the server list ping feature has been disabled, which prevents Minecraft Console Client from pinging the server to determine the Minecraft version to use.
+On some servers, the server list ping feature has been disabled, which prevents Minecraft Console Client from pinging the server to determine the Minecraft version to use.
 To connect to this kind of servers, find out which Minecraft version is running on the server, and fill in the 'mcversion' field in INI file.
 This will disable the ping step while connecting, but requires you to manually provide the version to use.
+Recent versions of Minecraft Console Client may also prompt you for MC version in case of ping failure.

 =========================
  About translation files